 Virtual presentation skills: effective communication in a crisis

 Video conferencing is the new normal.
-Most of us are using video to chat to our mums, play games with friends, attend exercise classes, and - of course - to work.
+Most of us are using video to chat to our family, play games with friends, attend exercise classes, and - of course - to work.

 The ability to ‘meet’ face-to-face via video technology is essential for teams to stay connected when working remotely.
 While meeting virtually will never bring quite the same sense of connectedness as a real physical interaction, it can be a very useful way to keep teams united and to communicate key messages in a safe and responsible manner during lockdown.